My authentic Spanish sangria recipe is the best and easiest sangria recipe that exists. Make sangria the Spanish way with my tips!

 - Extra Alcohol: If you want your sangria to pack more of a punch, add a couple of ounces of Spanish brandy or vermouth.
 My favorite sangria bars in Spain add vermouth to their sangria jugs.

-Step 1: Make a simple syrup.
-I like to use a 1:1 ratio for mine.
+- Make a simple syrup.
+I like to use a 1:1 ratio of water to granulated sugar by volume.
 Let it cool while you prepare the rest of the sangria.

-Step 9: Voila!
-A traditional Spanish sangria to enjoy with your favorite tapas.
+9. Voila!
+You made traditional Spanish sangria to enjoy with your favorite tapas.
+If you want to use soda, add it right before drinking.

 Traditional Spanish sangria is made with red wine, water, herbs, spices, and fruit.
 Today’s sangrias have a wide variety of ingredients, and each recipe is different.
 Soda and brandy are common modern additions.